Learn more about how we are responding to the coronavirus pandemic in Pakistan.

-Access to health care remains a challenge in Pakistan, especially for women and children: women die from preventable complications during pregnancy and delivery, and newborn care is unavailable in many parts of the country; even where it is available, many cannot afford it.
+Pregnant women die from preventable complications during pregnancy and delivery, and newborn care is unavailable in many parts of the country; even where it is available, many cannot afford it.

 Mother and child health in Balochistan

-Emergency, maternal, and newborn care in Khyber Pakhtunkhwa
+Emergency, maternal, and neonatal care in Khyber Pakhtunkhwa